Pints poured, unkempt hairdos cut as England eases lockdown

 The lockdown has posed an existential threat to many sectors, not least for England’s 37,500 pubs, and their reopening offers some hope.

-Britain’s Treasury chief Rishi Sunak said the hospitality sector is “a vital part” of the British economy.
+Britain’s Treasury chief Rishi Sunak said the hospitality sector is “a vital part” of the British economy, and is set to suffer one of its deepest recessions in 300 years.

 “Britain’s pubs and bars alone employ almost half a million people, which is why it’s such good news that so many people are able to return to work this weekend, helping us all to enjoy summer safely,” he said.